This is the final instalment of a three-part series on Switzerland’s Highest Mountain – The Dom. Click any image in this post to see an enlargement.

-Note: the Dom Hut is closed for the 2012 Summer season as the hut is being rebuilt.
+Update: the Dom Hut was closed for the 2012 Summer season as the hut is being rebuilt.
 It is due to re-open on 7 July 2013.
 Read the Press Release here.

 Today we head to the Summit and back – a small matter of a further 5,400ft of ascent to the summit of the third highest mountain in the Alps.

 But before we set off on our climb, a couple of points.